ShahzebKhurshid/TVCR/README.md

 ### Flow Chart

 The app has two starting points.
-For Start Point 1, tapping the NFC-enabled device on an NFC identification card will automatically open the application.
-Populated with the NFC tag’s data, a new contact information page will be saved.
+For Start Point 1, while the app is open, tapping the NFC-enabled device on an NFC identification card will automatically bring the user to the Add page and populate the NFC tag’s data.
+A new contact information page can then be saved.
 Alternatively, for Start Point 2, opening the application on a smartphone will display the home page.

 ![App Overview](https://github.com/katherinechin/TVCR/blob/assets/overview.png)